ceffiong/network_rock_paper_scissors_game/README.md

 # network_rock_paper_scissors_game
 This repository contains complete source codes for a network rock-paper-scissors game.
+See game session video here: https://youtu.be/-WJN1uhbUhw

 To run the application: